Top 10 Locally Grown Food Markets on Maui

 #7 Napili Farmers’ Market

-Held every Wednesday from 8am-11am, guests are invited to check out the Napili Farmers’ Market in West Maui.
+Held every Wednesday and Saturday from 8am-noon, all guests are invited to check out the Napili Farmers’ Market in West Maui.
 It is located at Honoapiilani Highway and Napilihau Street (near the Maui Preparatory Academy).

 This is a great West Maui outdoor farmers’ market for those looking for all-local produce, including Maui grown items, fruits and vegetables – mango, pineapple, bananas, Tahitian limes, coffee, locally grown herbs, smoothies, juices and more.